DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-apply-for-teacher-training.md

 Be patient and do attend all of your interviews, if you have been offered them, before making any final decisions.
 [Get some top tips for interview success.](/blog/11-top-tips-for-interview-success)

-If you're interested in enriching the lives of young people, find out more about how you can [become a teacher.](/steps-to-become-a-teacher)